-Calm and rational behavior from the parent is the best way to handle a toddler tantrum.
+Calm and rational behaviour from the parent is the best way to handle a toddler tantrum.

-It is essential to explain that you dislike the behavior immediately, so that the child can relate the two and not repeat it.
-Most importantly, never laugh or call the behavior cute as this could give mixed signals to your toddler, who is then likely to repeat it every other time you are in a similar situation!
+It is essential to explain that you dislike the behaviour immediately so that the child can relate the two and not repeat it.
+Most importantly, never laugh or call the behaviour cute as this could give mixed signals to your toddler, who is then likely to repeat it every other time you are in a similar situation!

 Lastly, it is essential to reassure your child after the entire tantrum is over that while you did not like his behaviour, you do love him because such episodes can actually frighten your toddler and he would need your reassurance.